Name: Leigh Valler

 Why Did I Trade That:

-What’s the absolute limit you would ever pay for a record?
+What’s the absolute limit you would ever pay for a shirt?